 Budget Conscious?
 Try Southern Phone

 If you’re focusing on keeping costs down, another great option is the range of NBN plans offered by Southern Phone.
-This local company has offerings starting at just $45 per month for 100GB at 12 Mbps – a great data allowance at that price point.
-A wi-fi modem is included, and for $5 more per month you can bump that data allowance up to 200GB, or $10 more for a whopping 500GB.
+This local company has offerings starting at just $50 per month for 100GB at 12 Mbps – a great data allowance at that price point.
+A wi-fi modem is included, and for $10 more per month you can bump that data allowance up to unlimited data already.
 Southern Phone is a completely Australian-based company that not only employs Australians in all their customer-facing departments but is also owned entirely by regional local councils.
 All of their profits go right back into the community – there are no private shareholders to worry about.

 If you’re in a remote regional area that’s not serviced by the NBN, you can access Southern Phone’s “